Alameda, California

 Schools (Alameda Unified School District)

 Alameda Unified School District (AUSD) serves 9,035 students across 16 schools, ranked #192 of 1,907 California districts (top 20%) per PublicSchoolReview.
 Two comprehensive high schools split the island: Alameda High School (U.S. News #166 California) serves the East End / Park Street / Bay Farm Island side, and Encinal Junior/Senior High School (U.S. News #270 California) serves the West End / Webster Street / former Naval Air Station side.
-Encinal's unusual 6-12 grade combined structure means west-side families have a single-school continuity from 6th through 12th.
+Encinal's unusual 6-12 grade combined structure means the West End has single-school continuity from 6th through 12th.

 The east/west island split is the main attendance-line variable.
-Alameda High is the historically stronger of the two (older, more established programs, deeper AP catalog) and the Park Street + East End housing stock typically carries a $100K-$300K premium per comparable single-family for the attendance line.
-Encinal serves the more diverse and historically lower-income West End, with the former Naval Air Station development bringing newer demographic and academic shifts.
+Alameda High is the historically stronger of the two (older, more established programs, deeper AP catalog), while Encinal serves the West End and the former Naval Air Station area.
+Attendance assignment is set by parcel and third-party rankings differ by school, so verify the exact assignment with the AUSD registrar before an offer.
 Both schools are credible college-prep options; the choice between them is structural, not academic.

 Typical assignment by sub-area